toulbar2/toulbar2/README.md

     sudo apt-get update
     sudo apt-get install toulbar2 toulbar2-doc

-For the most recent version, compile from source.
+For the most recent binary or the Python API, compile from source.

 ## Download